 From there you can purchase a package of 10 lessons for $20, or subscribe to the $9.50/monthly plan and get access to 10 lessons per month (plus 15 more to get you started).

 Any child with a phone or access to a parent's phone likely already knows how to record a video.
 But editing that video into something they want to share with others is another story!
 KidLitTV is a great site for discovering new books to read and connect with the people that created them.
 But beyond that, KidLitTV has this outstanding series of tutorials that explains how kids can edit their videos using iMovie.

 #7 Learn Magic Tricks

 Several of my kids have begged for the chance to take a magic class because frankly- it's fun to know a few magic tricks!
-Kids Learn Magic is a site that offers 20 instructional videos to teach your kids 20 magic tricks, for just $20!
+Magic Tricks for Kids is a site that offers tons of instructional videos to teach your kids magic tricks that are sure to impress their friends!

 You can find more great resources for busy Moms over on my Amazon influencer page !